 Table of contents

-What is the ISO 20022 XML schema and how can it be used for ISO 20022 mapping?
+What is the ISO 20022 schema and how it can be used for mapping?

 An XML schema sets out the permitted structure for an XML document (or message).
 It defines, among other things, which elements are allowed in a document, the order in which they should appear, which are mandatory and which are optional.
 XML schemas can be used by a computer to check whether a message conforms to its definition or not.
 The ISO 20022 methodology describes how to generate an XML schema from a logical message definition, for messages that will use the XML syntax.
 XML schemas are provided to formally define the structure of all ISO 20022 XML messages.

-What are the constraints of MT to MX mapping?
+What are the constraints of MX to MT mapping?

-The main constraint when translating MX to MT is data truncation.
-In other words, data being lost in the translation process as it is stored in a location too short to hold its entire length, or loss of data because the MX elements have no corresponding fields in the MT message.
+The main constraint when translating MX to MT is either data truncation, with data being lost in the translation process as it’s stored in too short a location to hold its entire length, or loss of data because the MX elements have no corresponding fields in the MT message.